Demographics of the United States: Projections

-Of the nation's children in 2050, 62% are expected to be of a minority ethnicity, up from 44% today.
-Approximately 39% are projected to be Hispanic or Latino (up from 22% in 2008), and 38% are projected to be single-race, non-Hispanic Whites (down from 56% in 2008).
+Of the nation's children in 2060, 64% are expected to be of a minority ethnicity, up from 51% today.
+Approximately 32% are projected to be Hispanic or Latino (up from 26% in 2023), and 36% are projected to be single-race, non-Hispanic Whites (down from 49% in 2023).
 Racial and ethnic minorities surpassed non-Hispanic whites as the largest group of U.S. children under 5 years old in 2015.

+The fastest growing racial group in America is Asian Americans with a growth rate of 35%, however the multiracial mixed Asian group is growing even faster, with a growth rate of 55%.
+Multiracial Asians are therefore the fastest growing demographic group in America.

+In 2020, it was reported that 51.0% of births were to non-Hispanic white mothers.
+In 2021, the percentage increased to 51.5%.
+However, by 2022 the rate of births to white mothers had declined by 3%, dropping to 50% of all total births.
+In the same period, the rate of births to Asian and Hispanic women increased by 2% and 6%, respectively.